Skip to main content

 IMAP settings

 IMAP is the way that many email programs communicate with services that send, receive, and store your email.
-By changing the IMAP settings on your email program, you can choose to load email from different servers or set the level of security and encryption used to transfer the mail across the Internet to you.
+By changing the IMAP settings on your email program, you can choose to load email from different servers or set the level of security and encryption used to transfer the mail across the internet to you.

 Password manager